cakephp/docs/en/appendices/orm-migration.rst

         'limit' => 10,
     ]);

-Hopefully, migrating from older versions is not as daunting as it first seems, much of the features we have added helps you remove code as you can better express your requirements using the new ORM and at the same time the compatibility wrappers will help you rewrite those tiny differences in a fast and painless way.
+Hopefully, migrating from older versions is not as daunting as it first seems.
+Many of the features we have added will help you remove code as you can better express your requirements using the new ORM and at the same time the compatibility wrappers will help you rewrite those tiny differences in a fast and painless way.